14 Fruits and Vegetables You Shouldn’t Peel—And 9 You Should

 Avoid peeling pears, peaches and plums

-Peach, pear, and plum skin each have a lot of fibre, nutrients, and antioxidants.
+Peach, pear and plum skin each have a lot of fibre, nutrients and antioxidants.
 One study even found that removing peach skin results in 13 to 48 per cent fewer antioxidants.
-For fruits and vegetable you don’t peel, and those you do, always clean them thoroughly before eating.
+Whether or not you’re enjoying your fruits and vegetables peeled, always clean them thoroughly before eating.

 Avoid peeling apples and apricots

 Apples are one of the fruits Cecere especially recommends not peeling.
 “Apple skin has insoluble fibre, vitamin C, vitamin A and the flavonoid quercetin,” she says.
 Although apple skins contain so many nutrients and fibre, they are a higher pesticide fruit.
 So make sure you wash them well or consider buying organic apples.

 Avoid peeling tomatoes

 Tomato skin has a high concentration of the flavonoid naringenin, which could decrease inflammation and protect against some diseases, although more research is necessary.
 Other research also shows cooking tomatoes with the skin on increases the availability of some nutrients, too.